kokoichi206-sandbox/postfix-maker/README.md

 # postfix-maker

-This extension makes your original *postfix-snippets* available.
+This VSCode extension makes your original *postfix-snippets* available.

 ## Features